mantidproject/governance/technical-working-group/workshops/developer-workshop-2021-12/agenda.md

  - Expertise
  - Current work/projects

-Once you have create the PDF please create a pull request into the [intro-slides directory](./intro-slides) in this repository.
+Once you have created the PDF slide, please include your name in the file name, create a pull request into the [intro-slides directory](./intro-slides) into this repository.
+This can all be done entirely on the GitHub interface as follows:

+ - fork this repository by clicking "Fork" on the top right of this page and select your GitHub username
+ - you will be redirected the forked copy automatically
+ - click through the to the `technical-working-group/workshops/developer-workshop-2021-12/intro-slides` directory
+ - click "Add file->Upload files"
+ - drag the pdf into the square as shown on the page and click commit.
+ - navigate to the "Pull Requests" tab and create a new pull request into the base "mantidproject/governance" repository

+## Agenda

+### Day 1

+- 13:30: Introduction to Developer Workshop (Martyn Gigg) (5 mins)
+- 13:35 - 14:00: Developer introduction lightning talks (All) (~25-30 mins)